isaac-tran/beat-the-meat/README.md

 For GameManager and PlayerManager I have based my code on Unity's Tanks tutorial (which was very informative on game flow and screen transitions), and for PlayerMovement (especially jumping) I've learned through watching a lot of tutorials (Brackeys comes to mind) and reading on ground detection/collision when jumping.

+Code was last reviewed on Oct 21st, 2019.

 ## Credits

 ### Programming <br>